 The User acknowledges and agrees that this tool will be used only as a reference aid and that the information contained should not be used as a substitute for the exercise of professional diagnosis and treatment.

 In view of the possibility of human error or changes in medical science, the User should confirm the information provided through independent sources.
-This tool is provided without warranties of any kind, expressed or implied, and Stanford University, Lucile Packard Children's Hospital/Stanford Children's Hospital, its staff, employees and faculty disclaim any liability, loss, damages, injury or liability whatsoever suffered as a result of the User's reliance on the information contained in this tool or its content.
+This tool is provided without warranties of any kind, expressed or implied, and Stanford University, Lucile Packard Children's Hospital/Stanford Medicine Children's Health, its staff, employees and faculty disclaim any liability, loss, damages, injury or liability whatsoever suffered as a result of the User's reliance on the information contained in this tool or its content.

 By continuing to use this tool, the User indicated the acceptance of these terms.